zemogle/universe_wales/content/news/earthspace-cpd.md

 Our resources are suitable for primary and secondary students, aged between 6-18 years.
 The event is free and we are pleased to offer sponsorship to participating schools to cover the cost of travel and substitute teaching.

-If you are interested in participating, or sending a teacher from your school to one of the CPD events,  fill in our registration form: [https://goo.gl/forms/vTLDicjMXXDLPmAX2](https://goo.gl/forms/vTLDicjMXXDLPmAX2)
+If you are interested in participating, or sending a teacher from your school to one of the CPD events,  fill in our [registration form](https://docs.google.com/forms/d/e/1FAIpQLSd94Fo3WD6QgMffTOhT_ToJqDz5Tus39CMNCiiSpNwbxIYlnQ/viewform)

 ##### Upcoming Events